dewyze/vim-tada/CONTRIBUTING.md

 - `VIM_TADA_VIM_PATH` is the application path to the vim server app.
-- `VIM_TADA_REFOCUS_COMMAND` is for when you have a different app running vim, it will refocus back to your existing app (Terminal.all, iTerm 2, Alacritty, etc.).
+- `VIM_TADA_REFOCUS_COMMAND` is for when you have a different app running vim, it will refocus back to your existing app (Terminal.app, iTerm 2, Alacritty, etc.).

 Run tests with